FilmDoo

-Representatives of FilmDoo have spoken and presented at events hosted by various festivals and organisations, including the 77th Venice International Film Festival, 2018 Cannes Film Festival, Berlin's European Film Market, Trieste Film Festival, Thessaoniki International Film Festival, Odessa International Film Festival, the Copenhagen International Documentary Film Festival and European Audiovisual Entrepreneurs.
+Representatives of FilmDoo have spoken and presented at events hosted by various festivals and organisations, including the 77th Venice International Film Festival, 2018 Cannes Film Festival, Berlin's European Film Market, Trieste Film Festival, Thessaoniki International Film Festival, Odesa International Film Festival, the Copenhagen International Documentary Film Festival and European Audiovisual Entrepreneurs.

 In recent years, the company has seen an expansion into online education, launching two video-based learning platforms in 2021, named FilmDoo Academy and FilmDoo Language Learning.
 Representatives of FilmDoo have since presented at edtech and education events organised by groups as the British Council in Indonesia and the Language Flagship in the United States.

 History

 The platform was officially launched at the 2015 Cannes Film Festival.
 According to FilmDoo CEO and co-founder Weerada Sucharitkul, "The word 'Doo' in 'FilmDoo' means to watch or see in Thai, so FilmDoo means to watch a film in Thai."
 Sucharitkul reports that the name was originally suggested by her mother and that it was chosen "because [they] wanted a non-English word to really reflect the international element of the business from the very beginning."

 Later that same year, FilmDoo was selected as a finalist for the 2015 MassChallenge accelerator program.

 In July 2016, FilmDoo announced the launch of two new short film channels on new media network, Ownzones: FilmDoo Horror for international horror films; and FilmDoo Asian for Asian shorts, both of which are available internationally by subscription.

 In the summer of 2016, FilmDoo also launched a crowdfunding campaign on Seedrs with the goal of raising £95,000.
 On 7 November 2016, the site reported to have raised "a total of approximately £235,000 (including investments off the platform)".

 In 2017, FilmDoo were accepted for the French Tech Ticket, a one-year program funded by the French government to support startup companies from around the world.

 That same year, FilmDoo received sponsorship from Creative Europe for a proposed "Multi-Language/Multi-Modal Automated Film Tagging Service."
 On 19 February 2018, the platform named Fassoo was presented at the European Film Market by Patrick Ndjiki-Nya and William Page as part of the EFM Startups event.

 In 2018, FilmDoo were selected for the seventh edition of Concours d’Innovation Numérique, a French government grant scheme run by Bpifrance, in order to support the launch of their planned language learning platform, LanguageDoo.

 In the summer of that same year, FilmDoo launched a channel on Amazon in the United States, where a selection of short films are available on a subscription basis.
 At the same time, the FilmDoo Aggregate program was launched as means of distributing films to other third party platforms, including Amazon.